Subcentric linking systems: Introduction

 \begin{mprop} Let $\m{E}$ be a normal subsystem of $\F$ over $T$ and let $(\L,\Delta,S)$ be a linking locality over $\F$.
 Suppose there exists a partial normal subgroup $\N$ of $\L$ such that $S\cap\N=T$ and $\m{E}=\F_T(\N)$.
 Then $C_S(\m{E})=C_S(\N)$. \end{mprop}

 Here $\F_T(\N)$ is the smallest fusion system on $T$ containing all conjugation maps by elements of $\N$ between subgroups of $T$.
-Supposing that $\F$ is saturated and $(\L,\Delta,S)$ is a linking locality over $\F$, it is indeed work in progress of Chermak and the author of this paper to prove that every normal subsystem is of the form $\F_{S\cap\N}(\N)$ for a unique partial normal subgroup $\N$ of $\L$, and that this leads to a one-to-one correspondence between the normal subsystems of $\F$ and the partial normal subgroups of $\L$.
+Supposing that $\F$ is saturated and $(\L,\Delta,S)$ is a linking locality over $\F$ with $\F^q\subseteq\Delta\subseteq\F^s$, it was shown by Chermak and the author of this paper \cite{Chermak/Henke:2017} that indeed every normal subsystem is of the form $\F_{S\cap\N}(\N)$ for a unique partial normal subgroup $\N$ of $\L$, and that this leads to a one-to-one correspondence between the normal subsystems of $\F$ and the partial normal subgroups of $\L$.
 In particular, if $(\L,\Delta,S)$ is a subcentric linking locality over $\F$, then a normal subsystem $\m{E}$ of $\F$ is realized by a partial normal subgroup $\N$ of $\L$.
 This situation is explored further in Subsection~\ref{NormalInclusions}.
 Using Theorem~\ref{SubcentricEF} and Proposition~\ref{CENThm} we show that a subcentric linking locality for $\m{E}$ is contained in $\L$, and that the inclusion map is a homomorphism of partial groups.
 This leads to a functor from the subcentric linking system of $\m{E}$ to the subcentric linking system of $\F$.
 This functor maps every object $P\in\m{E}^s$ to $PC_S(\m{E})\in\F^s$.

 The following Proposition is needed in the proof of Theorem~\ref{MainThm1}.
-If $\F$ is saturated and $(\L,\Delta,S)$ is a linking locality over $\F$ then the statement can be considered as a particular case of the correspondence between the normal subsystems of $\F$ and the partial normal subgroups of $\L$.
+If $\F$ is saturated and $(\L,\Delta,S)$ is a linking locality over $\F$, then the statement can be considered as a particular case of the correspondence between the normal subsystems of $\F$ and the partial normal subgroups of $\L$.

 \begin{mprop} Let $(\L,\Delta,S)$ be a locality over $\F$ of objective characteristic $p$.
 Then a subgroup $Q\leq S$ is normal in $\F$ if and only if $\L=N_\L(Q)$.
 Similarly, $Q\leq Z(\F)$ if and only if $\L=C_\L(Q)$. \end{mprop}